mzahana/jetson-containers/README.md

 ## Communication with PX4
 The docker container has MAVROS package which can be used to communicate with PX4 as follows
 * Connect the serial port `/dev/ttyTHS1` (pins 6-GND, 8-TX, 10-RX), [reference](https://www.jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/), to Pixhawk serial port, usually `TELEM2`
-* Configure the serial port on Pixhawk to, [reference](https://docs.px4.io/master/en/companion_computer/pixhawk_companion.html#pixhawk-setup).
+* Configure the serial port on Pixhawk, [reference](https://docs.px4.io/master/en/companion_computer/pixhawk_companion.html#pixhawk-setup).
 Use Baud rate of `500000` as `921600` baudrate is not supported in the default Jetson kernel
 * In the docker container terminal, launch a MAVROS node to establish the communication
     ```bash
     roslaunch mavros px4.launch fcu_url:=/dev/ttyTHS1:500000